stevengoldberg/juno106/README.md

 For MIDI connectivity, you must either use **Chrome 43** or newer ([currently in beta](https://www.chromium.org/getting-involved/dev-channel)), or enable the MIDI feature flag in **Chrome 38** or newer by pointing your browser to `chrome://flags`, searching for "Enable Web MIDI API," clicking "enable," and then restarting the browser.

+106.js currently responds to Note On and Note Off messages on any MIDI channel.

 # Synthesis Overview

 The following is a brief description of each control on the 106.js.
 Many of these controls are also found on other analog and virtual analog synthesizers.